By Martin Edwards

 - Next to each unfamiliar extension, click Remove, then confirm this

-and Google Docs Offline.
+Docs Offline.
 You don’t need to remove these.

 In the removal process, an extension may give a dying breath: a new tab showing a page of its